 Those Ogden grads at the Burbank school location in and around 1963 were able to meet and be taught math by actor Richard Kiel who was just starting his acting career at the time.
 Ogden grad Denny Blair was one of those students with fond memories of those nights with Kiel .

-After receiving this information from Denny we searched for Richard on the internet and found his official fan club website and sent him email.
-We asked if he had any information on Bill, Tally, Thora etc. Here is his prompt reply
+(Editor’s Note) After receiving this information from Denny we searched on the internet and found Richard’s official fan club website.
+We sent him an email asking if he had any information on Bill, Tally, Thora etc. Here is his prompt reply:

 I am sorry to say that I do not have any information about Bill, Tally or Thora.
 The last time I saw Bill he was still on Olive Avenue in Burbank.
 I stopped by to see them the day President Kennedy was assassinated and went to work that day on The Man From UNCLE and never stopped.